New Horizons: Solar Wind Around Pluto (SWAP)

 Solar Wind Around Pluto (SWAP) is a toroidal electrostatic analyzer and retarding potential analyzer (RPA), that makes up one of the two instruments comprising New Horizons' Plasma and high-energy particle spectrometer suite (PAM), the other being PEPSSI.
-SWAP measures particles of up to 6.5keV and, because of the tenuous solar wind at Pluto's distance, the instrument is designed with the largest aperture of any such instrument ever flown.
+SWAP measures particles of up to 6.5 keV and, because of the tenuous solar wind at Pluto's distance, the instrument is designed with the largest aperture of any such instrument ever flown.

 Pluto Energetic Particle Spectrometer Science Investigation (PEPSSI)

 Pluto Energetic Particle Spectrometer Science Investigation (PEPSSI) is a time of flight ion and electron sensor that makes up one of the two instruments comprising New Horizons' plasma and high-energy particle spectrometer suite (PAM), the other being SWAP.
-Unlike SWAP, which measures particles of up to 6.5keV, PEPSSI goes up to 1MeV.
+Unlike SWAP, which measures particles of up to 6.5 keV, PEPSSI goes up to 1 MeV.
 The PEPSSI sensor has been designed to measure the mass, energy and distribution of charged particles around Pluto, and is also able to differentiate between protons, electrons, and other heavy ions.

 Alice

 Alice is an ultraviolet imaging spectrometer that is one of two photographic instruments comprising New Horizons' Pluto Exploration Remote Sensing Investigation (PERSI); the other being the Ralph telescope.
-It resolves 1,024wavelength bands in the far and extreme ultraviolet (from 50–180 nm), over 32view fields.
+It resolves 1,024 wavelength bands in the far and extreme ultraviolet (from 50–180 nm), over 32 view fields.
 Its goal is to determine the composition of Pluto's atmosphere.
 This Alice instrument is derived from another Alice aboard ESA's Rosetta spacecraft.
 The instrument has a mass of 4.4 kg and draws 4.4 watts of power.
 Its primary role is to determine the relative concentrations of various elements and isotopes in Pluto's atmosphere.

 In August 2018, NASA confirmed, based on results by Alice on the New Horizons spacecraft, a "hydrogen wall" at the outer edges of the Solar System that was first detected in 1992 by the two Voyager spacecraft.